TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 emphasizing that we can first have the money emerge spontaneously, then we need to have the government intervention to do things like quality control.

-**In the early stage of trading in our model, why random goods other than gold can pop out?**
+**In the early stage of trading in our model, why random goods other than gold can emerge?**
 "Menger pointed out that although it is possible for government to compel market participants to accept certain kinds of money, this does not mean that market participants will be pleased to accept them"

-Ikeda concludes that "the merits of indirect exchange were not discovered by everyone simultaneously", so we can see unordered trading behavior during the early stage of trading - hard to tell which good pops out, but after a period of time and enough rounds of trading between agents, the suitable media of exchange will emerge.
+Ikeda concludes that "the merits of indirect exchange were not discovered by everyone simultaneously", so we can see unordered trading behavior during the early stage of trading - hard to tell which good emerges, but after a period of time and enough rounds of trading between agents, the suitable media of exchange will emerge.